AndreasAvgou/Network-Systems-with-Python/README.md

 This repository serves as a comprehensive toolkit for analyzing Stochastic Models and Queueing Systems.
 It bridges the gap between theoretical mathematical formulas and empirical validation through Python simulations.

-The project is designed to help students and researchers understand how random variables behave and how queueing systems (specifically **M/M/1**) perform under various loads.
+The project is designed to understand how random variables behave and how queueing systems (specifically **M/M/1**) perform under various loads.

 ## 📂 Repository Structure